 Events are listed below in order of start date, with multi-day events listed first.
 As Virginians know, winter storms can interfere with weekend plans.
 Be sure to check ahead for inclement weather closures before you head out.
 And use these helpful tools for tracking Northern Virginia storms for the latest updates and warnings.

-First Night and New Year’s Day 2020 in Northern Virginia
+First Night and New Year’s Day 2021 in Northern Virginia

 New Year’s Eve at First Night Alexandria, Alexandria, Dec 31 – Jan 1

-Watch Night, Falls Church, Dec 31 – Jan 1
+Watch Night, Falls Church, Canceled

 First Day Hikes, Virginia State Parks and Fairfax County Parks, Jan 1-3

 To win prizes, register before midnight December 31st, hike on January 1st, then record your hike online.
 You can also enter a photo contest to win gift certificates that can be used for camping and cabin reservations or to purchase annual passes.

-Several Prince William County parks are hosting free group hikes on January 1st.
 Our First Day Hikes article has all the details and links to participate.

 Final Holiday Light Shows in Northern Virginia

-The holiday light show season winds down in early 2020 with a final week of sparkly fun.
+The holiday light show season winds down in early 2021 with a final week of sparkly fun.
 Events are listed below in order of the end date.

-Meadowlark Winter Walk of Lights, Vienna, Nov 8 – Jan 5
+Meadowlark Winter Walk of Lights, Vienna, Nov 11 – Jan 20

-Bull Run Festival of Lights, Bull Run Regional Park, Nov 22 – Jan 5
+Bull Run Festival of Lights, Bull Run Regional Park, Nov 6 – Jan 20

 A dazzling 2.5-mile drive-through display of holiday and fairytale vignettes.
-In December 2018, the drive ends at a Holiday Village with rides, merchandise, and activities.
-Weekday/weekend admission is $20/25 per car.
-5:30 – 9:30 weekdays, -10:00 weekends.
+Weekday/weekend admission is $20 – $30 per car.
+5:30 – 9:30 weekdays, 5:30 – 10:00 weekends.
 Follow the link for tips and details.

-The lights will sparkle until Jan 5, but the ice rink remains open through February.
+The lights will sparkle until Jan 3, but the ice rink remains open through February.

-GardenFest of Lights, Lewis Ginter Botanic Garden, Richmond, Nov 22 – Jan 6
+GardenFest of Lights, Lewis Ginter Botanic Garden, Richmond, Nov 22 – Jan 10

 More January Events in Northern Virginia